sverchkov/sverchkov.github.io/_projects/metadata-standardization.md

 ---
 title: Machine learning for metadata standardization
 date: 2020-10-01
+blurb: The goal of this project is to develop an automated method for standardizing unstructured metadata to existing ontologies.
 ---

+## Machine learning for metadata standardization

 The goal of this project is to develop an automated method for standardizing unstructured metadata to existing ontologies.

-More details